ppmathis/docker-blesta/README.md

 With security in mind, this image is built with the following features:

 - Automatic minutely cron job scheduling for Blesta
+- Basic tamper guard to kill the container if config files are edited during runtime
 - Best practice configuration for Nginx and PHP-FPM
 - Built with minimal set of packages, to reduce the attack surface
 - Daily builds with latest packages to ensure security updates